sonukuldeep/demo-website/README.md

-# This a SOny ps website clone
+# This a Sony ps website clone

 ## It is purely in html, css and js